kamekaze-world/ikemenrematch/README.md

-# IKEMEN GO Rematch 1.1
+# IKEMEN GO Rematch 1.2

+###Changelog:
+-fixed issue where victory music persists after reload -fixed issue where sounds dont play after victory screen reload

 ## FOR IKEMEN GO .99 OR LATER ONLY
 To download, go to the code button and download the zip.